hazarute/ecommerce-scraper/ReadMe.md

 ## 🚀 Features

-- **Hybrid Scraping Modes**: Choose between fast Requests/BeautifulSoup (simple) or Selenium (advanced, anti-bot)
-- **Headless Mode for Selenium**: Run Selenium in headless mode (no browser window) by selecting the option at runtime.
+**Hybrid Scraping Modes**: Choose between fast Requests/BeautifulSoup (simple) or Selenium (advanced, anti-bot) **Headless Mode for Selenium**: Run Selenium in headless mode (no browser window) by selecting the option at runtime.
-- **Factory Pattern & Modular Design**: The main script uses a factory pattern to select and instantiate the appropriate scraper module based on user input.
+**Factory Pattern & Modular Design**: The main script uses a factory pattern to select and instantiate the appropriate scraper module based on user input.
-- **Product Data Extraction**: Scrapes product names and prices from e-commerce sites
-- **Modular & Extensible**: Easily add new sites or scraping strategies (see `scrapers/` folder)
-- **Site-Specific Config**: CSS selectors and settings in `config/sites_config.json`
+**Product Data Extraction**: Scrapes product names and prices from e-commerce sites **Modular & Extensible**: Easily add new sites or scraping strategies (see `scrapers/` folder) **Site-Specific Config**: CSS selectors and settings in `config/sites_config.json` **Site-Specific Parse Functions**: Each supported site (Hepsiburada, N11, Trendyol) uses a dedicated parse function for robust extraction.
+Hepsiburada uses advanced JSON-LD parsing for real product data, while N11 and Trendyol use custom selector logic.
-- **Error Handling**: Detailed HTTP error messages and fallback demo data
-- **Educational Focus**: Clean, well-documented code for learning
+**Automatic Selector Management**: The scraper auto-selects the correct site and selectors for manual URLs, reducing user error and improving reliability.
+**Debug & Test Output**: Detailed debug prints and saved page sources help troubleshoot selector and anti-bot issues.
+If scraping fails, demo product data is shown.

-- **Demo Data Fallback**: If scraping fails due to anti-bot measures or selector issues, demo product data is shown.
+**Demo Data Fallback**: If scraping fails due to anti-bot measures or selector issues, demo product data is shown.
-- **Memory Bank System**: Project context, progress, and design notes are tracked in the `memory-bank/` folder for transparency and maintainability.
+**Memory Bank System**: Project context, progress, and design notes are tracked in the `memory-bank/` folder for transparency and maintainability.
 ## 📦 Installation

 ### Prerequisites